Bodz1a/MasterThesis75184SGH/README.md

 ## TODO

-1. Write the above simulation and run it.
-See if there are any problems.
-Does it converge?
-What is an average path of the simulation?
+1. Write a mathematical model, with all random variables and try to solve it.